FAQs About IBC Meetings and Minutes

 A quorum is the minimum number of members who must be present to conduct an IBC meeting.
 The NIH Guidelines do not define a quorum.
 Many committees consider a quorum to be a simple majority (>50%) of voting members.
 We encourage institutions to clearly define a quorum in their policies and procedures and to adhere this policy.

 In addition to specifying the minimum number of members who must be present, the IBC policies should also take into account the necessary expertise that must be present.
 For example, the IBC must include an individual with expertise in plant, plant pathogens or plant containment principles when experiments utilizing Appendix P of the NIH Guidelines are being conducted.
 When such research is being reviewed, a plant expert should be present.
-Similarly if research covered under Appendix Q is being reviewed, animal containment expertise would be required.
+Similarly, if research covered under Appendix Q is being reviewed, animal containment expertise would be required.

 OSP recommends that at least one of the unaffiliated members of the IBC be present for each meeting and thus, as a best practice, the IBC quorum should require at least one unaffiliated member.